 Chemical Safety Management Training Hub for Chemical Users

-The project co-funded by the Erasmus + Programme of the European Union<
+co-funded by the Erasmus+ Programme of the European Union

-Assessment of the state of implementation of REACH and CLP leads to the conclusion that either people responsible for chemical safety among downstream users (DU) and distributors (D) of chemicals are insufficiently trained or lack the knowledge and understanding of EU legislation in this field.
+Assessment of the state of implementation of REACH and CLP leads to the conclusion that either people responsible for chemical safety among DU and D of chemicals are insufficiently trained or lack the knowledge and understanding of EU legislation in this field.
 There is a widespread belief that the new EU regulatory framework for chemicals is too complex and, moreover the regulations change over time, causing additional problems for companies.

 Aims and objectives

-It is assumed that the project will contribute to the promotion of online training methods that are not institutionalized but depend on the individual needs and time of the people concerned.
-The creation of such modern training hub for employees working with chemicals will increase their qualifications and market competitiveness.
-It is assumed that the ChemSM-Hub will enable to study the subject at any time and place using a laptop, tablet or smartphone and will be a great alternative to classic classroom training.
+It is assumed that the project will contribute to the promotion of on-line training method that allow to study the topic anytime and anywhere using a laptop, tablet or smartphone and are a great alternative to classic classroom training.

-employers and employees responsible for chemical safety management, including OSH specialists, among downstream users and distributors of chemicals.
+• Employers and employees responsible for chemical safety management, including OSH specialists, among DU and D of chemicals.

 Secondary group of users/beneficiaries: